 In the late 1800s, manufacturers of jigsaw puzzles were still hand sawing them, but they had started to develop more interesting shapes, and in the early 1900s, puzzle making companies figured out how to make dies.
 A die is a piece of sharp metal set into a firm backing so that when it is pressed into a puzzle, the metal cuts out a shape.
 Dies standardized the puzzle making process, making jigsaw puzzles much cheaper.
 This period also saw the introduction of interlocking pieces.

-In the United States, the popularity of jigsaw puzzles surged during the 1930s.
-The Great Depression meant that many more people were bored at home, and jigsaw puzzles helped to fill the hours.
-Cardboard began to be the backing material of choice for jigsaw puzzles, rather than more expensive and difficult to cut wooden backings.
+In the United States, the popularity of the puzzles surged during the 1930s.
+The Great Depression meant that many more people were bored at home, and puzzles helped to fill the hours.
+Cardboard began to be the backing material of choice for the puzzles, rather than more expensive and difficult to cut wooden backings.
 Some companies gave jigsaw puzzles away to frequent customers, and libraries allowed patrons to check out jigsaw puzzles to work on at home.

 The majority of modern jigsaw puzzles are made with interlocking puzzle pieces.
 This pieces have knobs which can snap into corresponding holes, ensuring that a solved portion of the puzzle stays together.
 Some puzzles also incorporate pieces with smooth edges, or pieces in strange shapes like starbursts which fit together with other unusual shapes to create a complete puzzle.
 Jigsaw puzzles can be made in any shape, and are sometimes also printed on both sides, to make solving them more challenging.